-Anne-Marie Deitering is currently serving as the Interim University Librarian.
+Anne-Marie Deitering is currently serving as the Delpha and Donald Campbell Dean of Libraries.

 Associate Deans at OSULP work closely and collaboratively with the Dean on all aspects of library management and administration.
 In particular, they work with the Dean and with the Library Administration, Management and Planning group (LAMP) to develop and manage the budget, coordinate cross-departmental initaitives, and advance strategic goals.
 They work within the Library Administration department to improve communication, transparency and efficiency across the libraries and Press.
 They also provide direct leadership, vision and supervision for multiple library units.
 They work to create a healthy and sustainable work environment for library workers, fostering communication between library units and engaging in reflective and transparent decision making.
 The Associate Deans use their particular expertise to serve as the libraries’ point person for key issues such as open access, sustainable scholarly communication, and student success.

-Kerri Goergen-Doll is currently serving as Interim Associate University Librarian.
+Kerri Goergen-Doll is currently serving as the Associate Dean of Libraries.

 The Library Administration, Management and Planning group advances the mission, vision and values of OSULP.
 LAMP meets weekly, bringing together library department heads and directors, library administrators, and representatives from the Library Faculty Association (LFA) and Classified Staff Association (CSA) to discuss and act on broad organizational issues.
 This group is committed to building a culture of collaboration, accountability, stewardship and resourcefulness within OSULP.
 LAMP is a decision-making body, voting on matters related to organizational health, budget, projects, planning and services.
 LAMP also serves as an advisory group for the Dean of Libraries, and as a space for library administrators to engage in professional development and mentoring activities.

 LAMP members include elected representatives from the LFA and CSA, who serve as non-voting members.
-They are joined by department heads and directors from the Valley and Guin libraries, the Dean of Libraries and Assistant Dean(s).
+They are joined by department heads and directors from the Valley, Guin and Cascades libraries, the Dean of Libraries, and Associate Dean(s).
 The Executive Assistant to the Dean provides administrative support, and contributes to discussions.
 Agendas and minutes are shared across the organization and archived on the library wiki.
 In instances where confidential matters are discussed, an executive session for voting members is called.

 The CSA was formed in 2018 to create a space for classified staff members at OSULP to come together and discuss issues important to their professional growth and development.
 The CSA is also intended to create a structure for library classified staff workers to directly participate in LAMP discussions and influence LAMP decisions.
 The CSA administers the Staff Professional Development Fund, to provide support for travel and professional education for classified staff members beyond that which OSULP provides to all staff.